edinburgh-napier/set09121/lectures/lecture7.md

 ---

-# Contents -- Technical Specification2
+# Contents -- Technical Specification 3

 - Some technical requirements to consider:
 - Development platform and tools.